Brackets-Themes/RubyBlue/README.md

-Ruby Blue
+Ruby Blue Brackets Theme
 ==========================

-* More Info Coming Soon!
+* This is a dark, high contrast theme based on the color blue.